googlefonts/colr-gradients-spec/colr-gradients-spec.md

-NOTE: This difference does not exist if one circle is entirely contained within the other: in that case, the individual colors are complete, concentric circles.
+NOTE: This difference does not exist if one circle is entirely contained within the other: in that case, the arcs of constant color are complete circles.

 ![Cone-shaped radial gradients with circle 0 and circle 1 swapped: the arcs of constant color are centered on circle 1.](images/colr_radial_gradients_direction.png)